About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by Mark Larimer

 The “communication question” is by no means unique to Foundant or philanthropy.
 If it wasn’t an ever-perplexing challenge, social media would not have taken off and there would not be entire systems and consulting agencies dedicated to this art.
 But we can learn from what we are already seeing happen today.

-Every one of the above discussion topics has one important thing in common: relationship building.
+Each of the above discussion topics has one important thing in common: relationship building.
 On the surface, it might be difficult to understand how project management, data, or AI are related to relationships (communication and collaboration are a little easier to digest).
 But when you are able to do those things well, you have already fought half the battle in building stronger relationships.

 Relationship building is the crux of Foundant’s success.
 Our mission is simple: to maximize the impact of the philanthropic community.
 We do this through software solutions, yes, but our goal is not to be “just another tech vendor.”
 Our team strives to always give the best service possible, continually look for ways to improve not just our processes, but those of our clients, and always do the right thing.